qgis/QGIS-Hub-Website/readme.md

 ![image](https://user-images.githubusercontent.com/178003/91536115-2356ec80-e90c-11ea-971b-f23ac72d3aea.png)

-This directory contains the source code for the plugin repository server used by the QGIS project.
+This directory contains the source code for the hub repository server used by the QGIS project.

 This software is open source and licensed under GNU General Public License v2.0.